 - Buy Cheap, Expect Cheap: Realistic shoppers have to expect a drop in quality when they buy items at such a discount.
 A disproportionately large amount of complaints we saw had to do with items being subpar in terms of quality.
 A shirt you buy for $3 will most likely never be as good as a shirt you buy for $30.

 So, is Wish legit or a scam?
-While Wish app is certainly not the gold standard of online retail, it does seem to be a company looking to provide an honest service to its customers.
-You just need to be realistic about what you’re buying.
+While the Wish app is certainly not the gold standard of online retail, it does seem to be a company looking to provide an honest service to its customers.
+You need to be realistic about what you’re buying.
 Read what other customers have said about the product (and business) before you make your final purchase.
 And as always, buyer beware!